The 14 Best Ski Jackets for Men and Women, According to Thousands of Customer Reviews

 Best Insulated Option: Columbia Peak to Park Insulated Jacket

-With its lightweight puffer construction and water-resistant fabric, it’s easy to see why this Columbia jacket has a near-perfect rating at Dicks Sporting Goods.
+With its lightweight puffer construction and water-resistant fabric, it’s easy to see why this Columbia jacket has a solid rating at Dicks Sporting Goods.
 The coat’s faux down insulation, zippered warming pockets, and removable faux-fur hood will keep you ultra warm.
 Many customers can’t stop raving about how comfortable it is as well.
 “I bought this for a ski trip.
-Easy to move in and warm,” said one reviewer.
+Easy to move in and warm,”one reviewer wrote.

 Best Budget Option: Wantdo Mountain Jacket